marklanglo/ComputerScienceElective2024/README.md

 This repository contains all of the study materials for the RHCDS 2024 Computer Science Elective.

 Elective Pitch: This Elective Period we're offering a computer coding and game design elective.
 It's open to all levels of experience, and we'll be working on some fun projects we think you'll enjoy.
-We especially encourage all of the 8th graders to sign up since this will be the last opportunity to join our coding class.
+We especially encourage our 8th graders to sign up since this will be the last opportunity to join our coding class.

 ## Session 1
 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Introduction to Python